catherinearnett/catherinearnett.github.io/docs/other_projects/food_classification/intro.md

 - Names for foods
   - pop vs. soda vs. coke
   - hero vs. sub vs. hoagie
-- Are these foods the same/different?
-  - Are noodles and pasta the same thing?
-  - yam vs. sweet potato

 These debates relate to cultural, linguistic, culinary differences.